Symbolic hunt of instabilities and bifurcations in reaction networks: A symbolic approach

 \section{A symbolic approach}

 We aim at studying stability properties of equilibria $\bar{x}$ of \eqref{mainsyst}:

 We only consider networks whose stoichiometric matrix $S$ admits a positive right kernel vector $\mathbf{r}$

 with $r_j > 0$ for all reactions $j$.
 Without this assumption, there would be no choice of monotone chemical functions $f$ that admits an equilibrium.
-On the other hand, this assumption guarantees the existence of choices of reaction functions $f$ satisfying \eqref{equilibria}, at a given $\bar{x}$.
+On the other hand, this assumption guarantees the existence of choices of reaction functions $f$ satisfying \eqref{equilibria}, at a given $\bar{x}$. {Networks, whose stoichiometric matrix satisfies \eqref{equilibriaflux} for a positive vector $\mathbf{r}$, are called \emph{consistent} in the literature \cite{Ang07} or also \emph{dynamically nontrivial} \cite{BaBo23}}.
 The stability of an equilibrium $\bar{x}$ can be discussed at first approximation by studying the Jacobian $G|_{\bar{x}}$ of \eqref{mainsyst}.
 In particular, the matrix stability of a \emph{hyperbolic} $G|_{\bar{x}}$, i.e. without zero-real-part eigenvalue, is inherited by the dynamical stability of the equilibrium $\bar{x}$.
 Complementarily, the case when $G|_{\bar{x}}$ is not hyperbolic is particularly interesting as it points to bifurcations and qualitative changes in the dynamics.

 We study the Jacobian $G$ symbolically.
 That is, we consider $G$ as a symbolic matrix where the positive symbols $r'_{jm}$ correspond to the partial derivatives $f'_{jm}$.
 We use different letters, $r'_{jm}$ vs $f'_{jm}$, precisely to stress that the symbols $r'_{jm}$ are free positive parameters and they are independent - at first - from a specific choice of reaction functions $f$.
 The bold $\mathbf{r}'$ indicates the set of such positive symbols and $G(\bar{\mathbf{r}}')$ refers to the symbolic Jacobian $G$ evaluated at the choice $\bar{\mathbf{r}}'$.
 Throughout the paper, we often deal with submatrices and minors of $G$.
 To avoid an overload of notation, we do not specify further whether or not all the symbols are present in the considered matrix.
 For example, two choices of symbols for the first diagonal entry of $G$ are again denoted by $G_1^1(\bar{\mathbf{r}}'_1), G_1^1(\bar{\mathbf{r}}'_2)$ even if possibly not all symbols $\mathbf{r}'$ appear in $G^1_1$.